Gauge preheating with full general relativity: Results

 The axion-gauge field coupling in \cref{eqn:varphi-eom-flrw} leads to a tachyonic instability in the gauge fields whenever $\dot{\phi}_0 \neq 0$ for momenta that satisfy~\cite{Carroll:1991zs, Prokopec:2001nc, Anber:2009ua}

 During inflation, this tachyonic instability leads to the exponential enhancement of one (helical) polarization of the gauge field relative to the other.
 Since the width of the instability in eq.\ \eqref{eq:GFinstabwindow} is proportional to the axion velocity, the largest effects typically occur near the end of inflation where the inflaton velocity is the largest.
 These dynamics complicate the setting of initial conditions for preheating simulations.
 As detailed in Refs.~\cite{Adshead:2019igv,Adshead:2019lbr}, the initial conditions are set by solving for the dynamics of the linearized equations of motion of the background and field fluctuations during inflation, again until two $e$-folds before inflation ends.
 At this time, the initial conditions for gauge field fluctuations hardly depart from the Bunch-Davies vacuum on the scales present in the simulation (as noted above).
 The dynamics of the homogeneous mode of the inflaton, however, are impacted by gauge-field backreaction; in both FLRW and BSSN simulations we set $\bar{\phi}_0$ and $\bar{\phi}_0'$ using the full numerical results.
+We consider values of $\alpha_g$ between 8, the smallest for which preheating is efficient, and 14, which is roughly the largest value currently allowed by $\Delta N_\mathrm{eff}$ constraints on gravitational wave production derived in Refs.~\cite{Adshead:2018doq,Adshead:2019lbr,Adshead:2019igv}.

 The larger the axial coupling, the wider the instability---thereby increasing the efficiency by which energy is transferred from the homogeneous mode to the gauge fields.
 At low couplings, $\alpha_g \lesssim 9$, the gauge fields never fully dominate the energy budget of the Universe and we consider preheating to be incomplete.
 At couplings just above, with $9 \lesssim \alpha_g \lesssim 10$, the majority of the energy contained in the homogeneous mode of the inflation is transferred to the gauge fields, but the process takes several oscillations.
 If $10 \lesssim \alpha_g \lesssim 12$, the homogeneous mode of the field breaks down during the first oscillation.
 In this regime, there is a substantial amount of backreaction onto the modes of the inflaton, as well.
 For the highest couplings, $\alpha_g \gtrsim 13$, resonance is so strong that the homogeneous mode of the field never crosses zero before it decays.
 In these cases, backreaction onto the inflaton field is suppressed.
 At the highest coupling, the backreaction stalls the evolution of the inflaton on its potential, and inflation briefly restarts.
 These four regimes can be seen in \cref{fig:background} for the FLRW case (left panels) which show both the energy contained in the gauge field as a function of time and the mean of the inflation.
 More details on this evolution can be found in \cite{Adshead:2019igv,Adshead:2019lbr}.